Fotia13/KH1PC-French-Voices/README.md

 [![Hikari](https://img.shields.io/badge/OpeningEnding(japanese)-Hikari-green)](https://mega.nz/folder/wGETnKaQ#hlEW1x7dLEggSL9ZU7ZxhQ)

  If you don't use the OpenKH Mods Manager but only the KHPCPatchManager.exe by [AntonioDePau](https://github.com/AntonioDePau/KHPCPatchManager/releases), go to my [NexusMods](https://www.nexusmods.com/kingdomheartsfinalmix/mods/123) page to download the patch.

+### Potential problems
+If you ran to an error while runnig the app try:
+- Running in administrator mod
+- Downloading [.Net 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) (if you don't know which one to downlade take the one in Installator Windows x64)

+If you want the subtitles to be in french I suggest to change Steam/Epic Games language parameters.

 ### Description
  - Compatible with the **Steam** version and the **Epic Games** version.